-This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students, volunteers, parents/guardians, children, and others attending the programs and activities of Kunyung PreSchool, including during offsite excursions and activities.
+This policy applies to the approved provider, persons with management or control, nominated supervisor, persons in day-to-day charge, early childhood teachers, educators, staff, students,

-RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Parents/guardians Contractors, volunteers and students R indicates legislation requirement, and sl nould no ot be de leted Providing all staff with a copy of the service's Epilepsy and Seizures Policy and ensuring that they are aware of all enrolled children living with epilepsy or non- epileptic seizures R $\checkmark$ $\checkmark$ $\checkmark$ Providing parents/guardians of children with epilepsy or non-epileptic seizures with a copy of the service's Epilepsy and Seizures Policy (Regulation 91) and Administration of Medication Policy, upon enrolment/ diagnosis of their child R $\checkmark$ V Facilitating communication between management, educators, staff and parents/guardians regarding the service's Epilepsy and Seizures Policy $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ $\checkmark$ Ensuring that all educators' first aid qualifications, including CPR training, are current, meet the requirements of the National Law: Section 169(4) and National Regulations 137 , and are approved by ACECQA R V $\checkmark$ V Informing staff, either on enrolment or on initial diagnosis, that their child has epilepsy or non-epileptic seizures $\checkmark$ Providing a copy of their child's Epilepsy Management Plan (including an Emergency Medication Management Plan where relevant) to the service at the time of enrolment.
-This plan should be reviewed and updated at least annually $\checkmark$ Ensuring that all children with epilepsy have an Epilepsy Management Plan, seizure record and, where relevant, an Emergency Medical Management Plan, filed with their enrolment record.
-Records must be no more than 12 months old $\checkmark$ $\checkmark$ $\checkmark$ Providing staff with a new updated Epilepsy Management Plan and medication record when changes to the order have been made (signed by the child's doctor/neurologist) $\checkmark$
+1 ı RESPONSIBILITIES Approved provider and persons with management or control Nominated supervisor and persons in day-to-day charge Early childhood teacher, educators and all other staff Families Contractors, volunteers and students R indicates legislation requirement, and should no t be dele ted Providing all staff with a copy of the service's Epilepsy and Seizures Policy and ensuring that they are aware of all enrolled children living with epilepsy or non-epileptic seizures R √ √ √ Providing families of children with epilepsy or non-epileptic seizures with a copy of the service's Epilepsy and Seizures Policy (Regulation 91) and Administration of Medication Policy, upon enrolment/diagnosis of their child R V V Facilitating communication between management, educators, staff and families regarding the service's Epilepsy and Seizures Policy V V V V V Ensuring that all educators' first aid qualifications, including CPR training, are current, meet the requirements of the National Law: Section 169(4) and National Regulations 137 , and are approved by ACECQA R V V V Informing staff, either on enrolment or on initial diagnosis, that their child has epilepsy or non-epileptic seizures √ Providing a copy of their child's Epilepsy Management Plan (including an Emergency Medication Management Plan where relevant) to the service at the time of enrolment.
+This plan should be reviewed and updated at least annually V Ensuring that all children with epilepsy have an Epilepsy Management Plan, seizure record and, where relevant, an Emergency Medical Management Plan, filed with their enrolment record.
+Records must be no more than 12 months old V V V Providing staff with a new updated Epilepsy Management Plan and medication record when changes to the order have been made (signed by the child's doctor/neurologist) V Developing and implementing a communication plan (refer to Definitions) and encouraging ongoing communication between families and staff regarding the current status of the child's specific health care need (Regulation 90 (c) (iii)) V V V Communicating regularly with educators/staff in relation to the ongoing general health and wellbeing of their child, and the management of their child's epilepsy or non-epileptic seizures V Developing a risk minimisation plan for every child with epilepsy or non-epileptic seizures, in consultation with families/ their state epilepsy organisation/medical practitioner R √ V V √